Garage Apartments: How to Find Them in 2025

 • An apartment complex in which garages stand alone or in rows within a parking lot but are not directly attached to the resident's unit or even building.

-If you really want to be able to enter your home from your garage, you probably want a townhouse.
+If you really want to be able to enter your home from your garage, you likely want a townhouse.
 On the other hand, if you just want a place to store your extra stuff, you may not care if your garage is a little farther from your front door.

-Keep in mind as you search for apartments, though, that if they claim to have garages, you may not see them in photos if they aren't attached.
+Keep in mind, as you search for apartments, though, that if they claim to have garages, you may not see them in photos if they aren't attached.

-Start your Search Early
+1. Start your Search Early

 Starting your apartment hunt early is the best way to avoid becoming overwhelmed and give yourself enough time to find an apartment that’s a good match for you.

-That said, it’s best to start your apartment hunt at least two months before you’d like to move out.
+Another factor in getting the timing right depends on when you choose to rent, taking into account the seasonality of the rental industry.
 The best time to rent an apartment with the most availability is in the summer months, before August.

-Search for Listings Online
+2. Search for Listings Online and Use Filters

-Set Up Apartment Tours
+3. Schedule Apartment Tours

 • How many parking spaces does the unit come with?